I-Broke-it/job_posting_predictions/README.md

 Implemented by Francisco Baca and Alexander Schulz

-Through the use of a text classifier as well as C5 decision trees and naive Bayes to see if we can make accurate predictions of which job postings in our dataset are fake and we will verify the validity of our results through model evaluation techniques.
+Through the use of C5 decision trees, naive Bayes, as well as an (untested) SVM classifier, want to see if we can make accurate predictions of which job postings in our dataset are fake and we will verify the validity of our results through model evaluation techniques.
 Given that this is a text-rich dataset, we are taking the opportunity to perform SVM text classification on the data to find the most accurate text-rich predictor attribute.
 Due to issues in resolving the curse of dimensionality in a timely fashion, SVM is yet to be tested on the dataset.

   #CLARIFICATION FOR THE GRADER
   The files developed for CS 4331 project 2 are resample_n_partition.R, text_svm.R, naive_bayes.R,
   text_C5.R and any csv files they may produce.
 All other files correspond to work done for project 1.
+  Most of these scripts take a considerable amount of time to process the data, they are not stuck, they are just slow due to the large amounts of data.

 - data_preparation uses original dataset file "fake_job_postings.csv" in order to perform its function.
 - exploratory.R depends on and alters the cleaned and prepared dataset file "jp_prepared.csv" produced